shihyuntang/SME/docs/usage/fitresults.rst

 As mentioned above we estimate the uncertainties using a special metric.
 This metric is based on the destribution of the derivatives for each fitparameter.
-We estimate the cumulative distribution function of the normal distribution with:
+We estimate the cumulative distribution function of the **generalized** normal distribution with:

 .. code-block:: python